Teacher Edition Podcast

 Facebook https://www.facebook.com/teachereditionpod

-Every day in the classroom is YOUR day to impact and inspire through God’s power and grace working in you.
-Go do what God has called you to do!
+Every day in the classroom is YOUR day to impact and inspire — not in your own strength — but through God's power and his grace working in you.

 Sponsored By